-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
-The standard establishes a new recognition model that requires revenue to be recognized in a manner to depict the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
-This ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, including significant judgments and changes in judgments.
-ASU 2014-09 allows the Company to apply the standard either retrospectively to each prior reporting period presented or retrospectively as a cumulative-effect adjustment as of the date of adoption.
-In July 2015, the FASB approved a one-year deferral of the effective date of the new standard, making it effective for our reporting periods beginning October 1, 2018.
-Under the new standard, the Company concluded that individual flights are distinct services and these flight services promised in a capacity purchase agreement represent a series of services that should be accounted for as a single performance obligation, recognized over time as the flights are completed.
-We do not expect ASU 2014-09 to have a material impact to our financial statements.
-The Company anticipates applying the standard as a cumulative-effect adjustment as of the date of adoption.
-We will continue to monitor industry activities and any additional guidance provided by regulators, standards setters, or the accounting profession and adjust our assessment and implementation plans accordingly.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASC 606 establishes a new recognition model that requires revenue to be recognized in a manner to depict the transfer of goods or services to a customer at an amount that reflects the consideration expected to be entitled in exchange for those goods or services.
+On October 1, 2018, the Company adopted this ASU using the modified retrospective method.
+Under the new standard, the Company concluded that, in addition to the aircraft lease, the individual flights are distinct services and the flight services promised in the capacity purchase agreements represent a series of services that should be accounted for as a single performance obligation.
+Revenue is recognized over time as the flights are completed.
+The adoption of this ASU did not have an impact on recorded amounts when applied to the opening balance sheet as of October 1, 2018.
+The adoption did not impact the condensed consolidated financial statements presented other than the disclosures noted in Note 2: "Summary of Significant Accounting Policies."

 In August 2014, The FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Topic 205), which provides guidance on determining when and how to disclose going-concern uncertainties in the consolidated financial statements.
 The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the consolidated financial statements are issued.
 An entity must provide certain disclosure if "conditions or events raise substantial doubt about the entity's ability to continue as a going concern."
 The update applies to all entities and is effective for annual periods ending after December 15, 2016, and interim periods thereafter.
-The Company adopted this ASU in fiscal year 2017, and the adoption did not have a material impact on the consolidated financial statements.
+The Company adopted this ASU in fiscal year 2018, and the adoption did not have a material impact on the consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which provides guidance requiring lessees to recognize a right-of-use asset and a lease liability on the balance sheet for substantially all leases, with the exception of short-term leases.
 Leases will be classified as either financing or operating, with classification affecting the pattern of expense recognition in the statement of income.
 The guidance is effective for annual periods beginning after December 15, 2018, with early adoption permitted.
-The Company is currently evaluating the potential impact of adopting this new guidance on its consolidated financial statements.